alessiobb3b/CoinFlippingbyTelephoneFairness/README.md

 ## How does it work?
 Short version

 You have to run the *main.py* script and pass it some parameters that we'll discover in a moment.
-The most importatnt thing you've to remember is that you have a client instance and a server istance.
+The most important thing you've to remember is that you have a client instance and a server istance.
 This 2 elemnts exchange messages over a TCP connection.
 Our two people, Alice and Bob, will try to play a match of *coin flipping* over a phone (simulated in this case obviously).
 How can we garantee for both of them that the other one is not trying to cheat?